Shaibee19/Shaibee19/README.md

 - 👋 Hi, I’m @Shaibee19
 - 👀 I’m interested in ... sustainability and entreprenurship
 - 🌱 I’m currently learning ...
-CSS, JavaScript, and HTML
+CSS, JavaScript, HTML, and React.
-- 💞️ I’m looking to collaborate on ... fun projects
+- 💞️ I’m looking to collaborate on ... fun & impactful projects
 - 📫 How to reach me ...
-Shai Gray-Woodland on linkedin
+Shai Gray-Woodland on LinkedIn
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ... prounounced "Shy" like chai tea or thai food